Tag Archives: roof maintenance

 So, how do you properly install roof flashing?
 Here are a few helpful techniques.

-• Counter Flashing: Counter-flashing is commonly used to flash chimneys and involves two flashing pieces.
+Counter-flashing is commonly used to flash chimneys and involves two flashing pieces.
 The first piece, the base flashing, is meant to sit around the base of the chimney.
 The second piece, the counter-flashing itself, finds itself embedded in the chimney’s masonry.
-This piece sits over the base flashing.
-It ensures the water doesn’t slip in behind the base flashing.
-Professional contractors generally use counter-flashing for a litany of other purposes, but it typically involves a second piece of flashing that is set off from the first.

 Protecting Your Roof

-Ultimately, the installation of flashing and the application of a proper sealant are meant to protect your roof and its trouble areas from water and other damaging elements.
-Those hard-to-reach areas can be the first to go without proper flashing, so it is imperative for the life of your roof that you have to flash that will expand and contract with the elements and divert the water off the roof.
+Those hard-to-reach areas can be the first to go without proper flashing, so it is imperative for the life of your roof that you have a flash that will expand and contract with the elements and divert the water off the roof.

 A proper roof flashing can do wonders for protecting your roof from water damage and unnecessary wear and tear to those trouble areas on your roof.